franpog859/waterinator/README.md

 Python scripts which fetch the data from the database and generate pleasant plots.
 Diagrams could be used to analyse the data and to understand how the whole project works in real time.

-> TODO: add here some good looking plot
+> TODO: Add here some good looking plot!

 ### Development